 Reynolds Number Calculator

-With our Reynolds number calculator, you can quickly compute Reynolds number which helps predict whether the flow of a liquid will be laminar or turbulent.
+With our Reynolds number calculator, you can quickly compute the Reynolds number that helps predict whether the flow of a liquid will be laminar or turbulent.
 This factor measures the ratio of inertial forces to viscous forces occurring during the fluid movement.
-Keep reading if you want to find the answers to the questions:
+Keep reading if you want to find the answers to these questions:

 The Reynolds number has broad applications in real life.
-It can describe liquid flow in a pipe, flow around airfoils or an object moving in a fluid.
-In the following text, we have provided Reynolds number equation, Reynolds number units discussion and comparison: laminar vs turbulent flow.
-Read on to find out what is laminar flow Reynolds number and turbulent flow Reynolds number.
-You will also find some examples of calculations which can be done with Reynolds number formula using our Reynolds number calculator.
+It can describe liquid flow in a pipe, flow around airfoils, or an object moving in a fluid.
+In the following text, we have provided the Reynolds number equation, units discussion, and a comparison of laminar and turbulent flows.
+Read on to find out what are the laminar flow and turbulent flow Reynolds numbers.
+Using this calculator, you will also find some examples of calculations that can be done with the Reynolds number formula.

 What is the Reynolds number? – Reynolds number units

 Reynolds number is one of the characteristic numbers used in fluid dynamics to describe a character of the flow.
-For example, if we want to compare a small-scale model (e.g., model of an airplane) with a real situation, we should keep the Reynolds number the same.
-The Reynolds number is the ratio of inertial forces to viscous forces exerted on a fluid which is in relative motion to a surface.
-On the one hand, inertial forces generate fluid friction which is a factor in developing the turbulent flow.
+For example, if you want to compare a small-scale model (e.g., a model of an airplane) with a real situation, you should keep the Reynolds number the same.
+The Reynolds number is the ratio of inertial forces to viscous forces exerted on a fluid that is in relative motion to a surface.
+On one hand, inertial forces generate fluid friction which is a factor in developing turbulent flow.
 On the other hand, viscous forces counteract this effect and progressively inhibit turbulence.

 Laminar vs turbulent flow (laminar flow Reynolds number, turbulent flow Reynolds number)

-Now, you probably want to know what Reynolds number means at all.
+Now, you probably want to know what Reynolds number means.
 Reynolds number is used to predict whether the fluid flow will be laminar or turbulent.

 Re < 2100.

-- Turbulent flow definition is the opposite.
-It is dominated by inertial forces and is characterized with chaotic eddies, vortices, and other flow instabilities.
+Turbulent flow definition is the opposite.
+It is dominated by inertial forces and is characterized by chaotic eddies, vortices, and other flow instabilities.
 Turbulent flow definition is usually employed when

 Re > 3000.